-If you require your OneCard during the fall 2020 semester, you may request to pick it up from campus by emailing email@example.com.
+If you require your OneCard during the winter 2021 semester, you may request to pick it up from campus by emailing email@example.com.
 Please provide two preferred card pick-up dates and times in your email.

 If you are approved to pick-up your OneCard, you will be assigned a date and time to pick-up your OneCard from POD-52A.

 To access POD-52A, please approach the Library Building entrance on Nelson Mandela Walk and press the intercom to be connected to staff from Community Safety and Security.
 Inform them that you are here to pick-up your student OneCard and you will be buzzed in.
 Please be advised that all community members are required to wear a mask when entering campus buildings.